guiajohnchristian1-sudo/my-first-project/README.md

-# my-first-project
+# My First Project

-My first project while learning programming.
+This is my first project on GitHub.

+I am learning programming and
+Computer Science.